This post may contain affiliate links. Any sales made through such links will reward me a small commission – at no extra cost for you!

 In response, your skin starts producing even more sebum to compensate the lost moisture.
 That way, your acne and blackheads only get worse.

 In order to get rid of blackheads, cleansing your skin twice a day is absolutely mandatory.
 Your cleanser should be strong enough to remove the excess (only the excess) oil, but gentle enough not to dry out your skin.

 Try to find a cleanser that contains salicylic acid.
 Salicylic acid is a beta hydroxy acid that dissolves impurities and dead skin cells.
 Since it works as an exfoliator, it gets you rid of anything that can clog your pores.

 Regular exfoliation, once to twice a week, can help you a great deal to get rid of blackheads.
 It removes a layer of dead skin cells, excess sebum and dirt from your face and cleanses your pores.
 But, just like with cleansers, you have to be careful not to overdo it.

 Too harsh scrubs can severely irritate your skin, dry it out and worsen your acne and blackheads.
 Your scrub needs to be mild, small-grain and to gently exfoliate your skin without harming it in any way.
 Also, chemical scrubs based on AHA, BHA or fruit enzymes can help you a lot to get rid of blackheads.

 If after a month – month and a half you don’t see improvement in your blackheads, consider using a skin brush once a week, to help you exfoliate your skin even more thoroughly.
-But, use it only if your exfoliator is not enough to do the job, and never use it on the same day when you use the exfoliator.
+But, use it only if your scrub is not exfoliating enough to do the job, and never use it on the same day when you use the scrub.